balasuar/slate/source/includes/_soapgettax.md

 * Diagnostic: In addition to Tax level details, indicates that the server should return information about how the tax was calculated.
 Intended for use only while the SDK is in a development environment.

 **Discount:** decimal, *optional*
 The total discount to be applied to the line or lines identified by the Lines.Discounted property.
+This may be used along with the line attribute Discounted in order to distribute a set discount amount proportionally across the applicable document lines.
+This should be an amount, not a percent.

 **DocCode:** string [50], *optional*
 While this is an optional field, serious consideration should be given to using it.
 If no value is sent, AvaTax assigns a GUID value to keep the document unique.
 This can make reconciliation a challenge.